EmmanuelMasavoDjegou/Emmanuel-Djegou-Papers/README.md

 - Capture nonlinear relationships between covariates and event times over multiple occurrences.
 - Include a **subject-level frailty term** for within-subject dependence.
 - Employ **stratified subsampling** for stable learning amid censored and irregularly spaced events.
-- Simulations and real-world data show DeepR-Recur outperforms traditional AFT and Cox models in accuracy and interpretability.
+- Perform simulation studies and real-world data applications to show that DeepR-Recur outperforms traditional AFT and Cox models in accuracy and interpretability.

 ___